 Lemon cake with lemon curd

 Do you need icing on this lemon Bundt cake?
-You could use traditional buttercream but I think a glaze is your best option.
+While you could use traditional buttercream, I think a glaze is your best option.

 And that glaze, yes more lemon!
 A lemon and powdered sugar topping seals the deal here.
 All this talk about lemon and you might think this cake is overwhelmingly strong with citrus.
 It is not.